Single Serving Udon Noodle Soup - FoodByMaria Recipes

 It’s officially soup season!
 And this vegetarian udon noodle soup is the perfect easy recipe to help kick it off.

-It’s officially soup season!
-And this vegetarian udon noodle soup is the perfect easy recipe to help kick it off.
+It’s officially soup season and this vegetarian udon noodle soup is the perfect easy recipe to help kick it off.
 We all have those days where you need to quickly whip something up for just yourself and that is exactly why this udon noodle soup is one of my go-to’s!

 udon noodle soup

-Shiitake Mushrooms: One of the more popular mushrooms, shiitake mushrooms are loaded with a rich, earthy flavour.
+Shiitake Mushrooms: One of the more popular mushrooms, shiitake mushrooms are loaded with a rich, earthy flavor.
 And like this recipe, they are best when simply sautéed in a pan with just a few ingredients.

 Silken Tofu: Did you know there are different kinds of tofu?
 This udon noodle soup recipe calls for silken tofu, which is also referred to as soft, silk, or Japanese-style tofu and has a softer consistency than regular tofu.
-Because of its softness, it crumbles easier than regular tofu and has more of a creaminess than regular tofu.
+Because of its softness, it crumbles more easily than regular tofu and has more of a creaminess than regular tofu.

 Udon Noodle Soup